-In an unregulated industry, where most trainers follow plans based on simple observational learning, “the school of hard knocks,” “being good with animals,” and various broken and undetailed plans, K9-1 uses rigorous standards that are usually only associated with applied behavior analysis in humans:
+In an unregulated industry, where most trainers follow plans based on simple observational learning, “the school of hard knocks,” “being good with animals,” and various broken and ill-defined plans, Foundation Style Dog Trainers use rigorous standards that are usually only associated with applied behavior analysis in humans:

-- General: Training should aim for interventions that are generally applicable; the methods should work in different environments, apply to more than one specific behavior, and have long-lasting effects.
+General: Training should aim for interventions that are generalizable; the methods should work in different environments, apply to more than one specific behavior, and have long-lasting effects.

 Empowering: Training plans should provide tools that give the trainer feedback on the results of interventions.
 These allow trainers to assess their skill level and build confidence in their effectiveness.